Integrating Empirical Biography with Theoretical Framework Development

 8.2 Thought Engineering Significance

-- Establishment of theoretical foundations for individual systems theory
+- Theoretical foundations for individual systems theory

 8.3 Social Implications